Touchcreator/CornClicker/README.md

  - Many more()

 ## How to play offline
 Just download everything and open the html file.
-It'll even save it.
+It'll even save your progress (once i add saving).

 ## How to mod